zhyah1/conflux/docs/document-task-creation.md

     *   This action opens a dialog controlled by the `UploadTaskDocumentForm` component.

 2.  **Document Processing on the Frontend**:
-    *   The user selects a supported document (`.md` or `.txt`).
+    *   The user selects a supported document (`.md`, `.txt`, or `.pdf`).
     *   When the "Process and Add Tasks" button is clicked, the browser reads the file's text content directly.
+For PDF files, it uses the `pdf.js` library to extract the text.

 3.  **Client-Side Data Extraction**:
     *   A parser function on the client-side analyzes the document's content.